anj0la/FitSentiment/docs/project_checklist.md

 # FitSentiment Project Checklist

-**Anjola Aina**

-**FitSentiment**

-**27 MAY 2024**
+**Date Created: May 27, 2024**

 ## Overview

-FitSentiment is a sentiment analysis classifier designed to analyze discussions about workout splits.
+FitSentiment is a text classifier designed to analyze discussions about workout splits.
 It aims to understand public sentiment towards various weekly workout routines.
-The classifier will be trained using data from fitness-related subreddits such as r/bodyweightfitness, r/Running, r/Fitness, r/bodybuilding, and r/xxfitness.
+The classifier is trained using data from fitness-related subreddits such as r/bodyweightfitness, r/Running, r/Fitness, r/bodybuilding, and r/xxfitness.

 ## The Steps